Pandolfo I Malatesta

+Biography

 In 1304, at the death of Pope Boniface VIII, he captured Pesaro, Fano, Senigallia and Fossombrone, which he lost and recovered in the following years.

-In 1317 he became lord of Rimini and head of the Malatesta family at the death of his brother, Malatestino dell'Occhio.
+In 1317, he became the lord of Rimini and the head of the Malatesta family at the death of his brother, Malatestino dell'Occhio.

-In 1321 he was capitano generale (supreme commander) of the Papal States against the Ghibellines and the Montefeltro of Urbino.
+In 1321, he was capitano generale (supreme commander) of the Papal States against the Ghibellines and the Montefeltro of Urbino.

-Pandolfo I had two sons - Malatesta II and Galeotto I.
+Pandolfo I had two sons: Malatesta II and Galeotto I.

 At his death in 1326, there was a struggle for succession between his eldest son, Malatesta II and his nephew Ferrantino (son of Malatestino).
 A partition was reached by which Malatesta II succeeded in Pesaro and Ferrantino in Rimini.